History of animation: Alexander Shiryaev

-Alexander Shiryaev was a Russian ballet dancer, ballet master and choreographer who served at the Mariinsky Theatre who is credited with the independent invention of stop motion animation.
-From 1906-1909, created the earliest known animated films made in Russia, using puppet animation, drawn animation, and mixed techniques.
-While some were made as experiments (for example, a 20-minute drawn animation showing the flight of birds in a continuous line), most of them were made for educational purpose of showing the ballet dancers what their choreography should look like.
+Alexander Shiryaev was a Russian ballet dancer, ballet master, and choreographer who served at the Mariinsky Theatre who is credited with the independent invention of stop motion animation.
+From 1906 to 1909, he created the earliest known animated films made in Russia, using puppet animation, hand-drawn animation, and mixed techniques.
+While some were made as experiments (for example, a 20-minute drawn animation showing the flight of birds in a continuous line), most of his films were made for the educational purpose of showing ballet dancers what their choreography should look like.
 The puppet animations ranged in length from just over a minute to 10 minutes long.
 Shiryaev's films were only screened within the Mariinsky Theatre for the performers, not publicly, and were generally unknown until 2003, when Russian documentarist and ballet historian Viktor Bocharov released a one-hour movie titled A Belated Premiere which included fragments of the various films.

 Segundo de Chomón

 Spanish filmmaker Segundo de Chomón made many trick films for French film company Pathé.
-By 1906, he used stop motion in several short films, including La maison ensorcelée and Le théâtre de Bob (both released in the USA in April 1906).
-Blackton's The Haunted Hotel (23 February 1907) contains stop motion elements that are very similar to those in La maison ensorcelée.
+By 1906, he had used stop motion in several short films, including La Maison ensorcelée and Le théâtre de Bob (both released in the US in April 1906).
+Blackton's The Haunted Hotel (23 February 1907) contains stop motion elements that are very similar to those in La Maison ensorcelée.
 If the release dates are correct (and if translated titles have not been mixed up), Blackton must have been inspired by De Chomón's work rather than vice versa, but it has been believed that The Haunted Hotel was a big hit in France and other European countries, and would have been the film that inspired local filmmakers, including Émile Cohl, to start working with the innovative animation technique.
 De Chomon also made the related short film Hôtel électrique (1908), which includes a short scene with pixilation.

 Émile Cohl

 In 1907, the French artist Émile Cohl started his filmmaking career with Japon de faintasie, with imaginative use of stop motion techniques.
-His next short can be regarded as the first animated film using what came to be known as traditional animation methods: the 1908 Fantasmagorie.
+His next short can be regarded as the first animated film using what would come to be known as traditional animation methods: the 1908 Fantasmagorie.
 The film largely consists of a stick figure moving about and encountering all manner of morphing objects, such as a wine bottle that transforms into a flower.
 There are also sections of live action where the animator's hands enters the scene.
 The film was created by drawing each frame on paper and then shooting each frame onto negative film, which gave the picture a blackboard look.
 Cohl later went to Fort Lee, New Jersey near New York City in 1912, where he worked for French studio Éclair and spread its animation technique to the US.

 1910s: From original artists to "assembly-line" production studios

-During the 1910s larger-scale animation studios began to come into being.
-From then onwards, solo artists faded from the public eye.
+During the 1910s larger-scale animation studios come into being and solo artists faded from the public eye.
 The first known professional female animator, Bessie Mae Kelley, began her career in 1917.